guireibar/teamcity-documentation/topics/view-build-results.md

 * A widget with the recent builds' statuses.
 Hover over any of them to see its details.

 Below the heading, there are multiple tabs you can explore for more details.
 The most important ones are:
 * __Overview__: a summary of all the results.
-Contains an interactive build timeline and collapsible blocks with other information.
+Contains an interactive build timeline and collapsible blocks with summary of other tabs.
 * __Changes__: revisions and commits that got to this build.
 * __Tests__: all the information on tests.
 Here, you can explore the test history, download test results in CSV, as well as mute tests, assign their investigator, or mark them as fixed.
+  TeamCity puts a lot of effort into making the test preview as informative and rich as possible.
+Moreover, you can view test results on-the-fly, while the build is still running.
 * __Dependencies__: a visualized build chain, or pipeline, the current build belongs to.
 Three modes with different levels of detail are available.
 * __Artifacts__: browse and download the build artifacts.
 * __Parameters__: see what parameters' values were passed into this build.